quietbamboo/UniAMP/README.md

 - When inferring, there are no special requirements for the `.fasta` format.
 - When training and test:
   - A DataFrame is recorded in `.csv` format, which is required to contain `sequence` and `class` columns.
 Where `sequence` should be composed of 20 standard amino acids, and `class` is the label of the sequence.
-  - When using UniRep to convert `.fasta` to `.npz` format, please ensure that the last character of your `sequence_name` is the label of the sequence.
+  - When using UniRep, ESM-2 and protT5 to convert `.fasta` to `.npz/.json` format, please ensure that the last character of your `sequence_name` is the label of the sequence.
 The program will read this character for evaluation.